Prescription Drug Addiction Health Conditions

 What Are Prescription Drugs Used For?

-Prescription drugs are used to treat pain and make the user feel better.
-However, according to research by FDA, doctors consistently prescribe drugs that are potentially addictive at a high rate.
-Because of this, some people begin to like the effects of some prescription drug(s) and continue using them in a way not recommended by the doctor, leading to addiction.
+Prescription drugs are used to treat pain and improve the user’s well-being.
+However, according to research by the FDA, doctors consistently prescribe drugs that are potentially addictive at a high rate.
+Because of this, some individuals begin to enjoy the effects of certain prescription drugs and continue using them in ways not recommended by their doctor, leading to Prescription Drug Addiction Health Conditions.

-Some prescription drugs flood the brain’s reward center or system with dopamine, resulting in a feeling of pleasurable high.
-This feeling drives the user to take the drug consistently, causing the user to become dependent on the drug to feel ‘normal’ or ‘good.’
-Because of this, a tolerance can be developed.
-When tolerance is developed, resisting the use of drugs becomes difficult.
-This is because the central nervous system has gotten used to the drug’s presence and its effects on the brain.
+Some prescription drugs flood the brain’s reward center with dopamine, resulting in a pleasurable high.
+This sensation drives the user to take the drug repeatedly, causing dependency and leading to Prescription Drug Addiction Health Conditions.
+Over time, the user develops tolerance, making it difficult to resist the drug as the central nervous system becomes accustomed to its presence and effects on the brain.

 Side Effects of Prescription Drug Abuses